Computational quantum transport: a scattering approach perspective: Selected applications

-One of the most important models of topological insulators is the Kane-Mele model that describes a two-dimensional quantum spin Hall insulator \cite{kane2005,kane2005b}.
-This model corresponds to a single orbital model for graphene Eq.~\eqref{eq:grapheneTBM} to which one adds a spin-orbit coupling term of strength $\lambda$.
+The seminal work of Kane and Mele introduced the concept of two-dimensional quantum spin Hall insulators \cite{kane2005,kane2005b}, and thus one of the earliest examples of symmetry-protected phases beyond the quantum Hall effect.
+To this end, they demonstrated the effect in what is now know as Kane--Mele model, corresponding to a single orbital model for graphene Eq.~\eqref{eq:grapheneTBM} to which one adds a spin-orbit coupling term of strength $\lambda$.
 The tight-binding equation reads

 where $\Psi_i = (\Psi_{i\uparrow},\Psi_{i\downarrow})$ is a two component spinor, $\sigma_z$ a Pauli matrix, $N(i)$ [resp. $N''(i)$] stands for the [resp. second] nearest neighbors of $i$, and $\nu_{ij}=-1$ (resp. $\nu_{ij}=1$) for clockwise (resp. counter-clockwise) hoppings.
 The spin-orbit term opens an energy gap in the spectrum.
-Inside this gap are topologically protected chiral states that appear at the edge the system.
+Inside this gap are topologically protected helical states that appear at the edge the system.
+The prediction of a quantized conductance even in the presence of disorder was then confirmed explicitly using a numerical quantum transport calculation \cite{sheng2005}.

-In actual pristine graphene, the value of $\lambda$ is expected to be very small in the $10\ \mu$eV range \cite{konschuh2010}.
-Various strategies have been designed to engineer higher values of $\lambda$ including depositing heavy adatoms on top of graphene \cite{weeks2011,kochan2017}.
-Simulations of devices based on quantum spin Hall effect have shown interesting behavior or thermoelectric effects \cite{shevtsov2012,chang2014} or electric switches \cite{shevtsov2012b}.